Pernix

 The memory

 Markdown files in data/memories/.
-Plain text, full-text indexed, tagged with source and confidence — yours forever.
+Plain text, full-text indexed, tagged with source and type — yours forever.
 Stays put when you switch models.
 Stays put when a provider changes its terms.
 Not locked to any subscription, not sludge accumulating in a chat thread.
-Read, edit, or delete with any text editor.
+Read, edit, or delete with any text editor — and the agent can correct or retire its own entries as it learns better.

 III